| | Cause | Signs of infection | Diagnosis | Vaccination | Control | Prevention and control programs in Alberta

 - Rear calves in individual pens and switch to a high quality, powdered milk replacer after 72 hours of age.

-Alberta producers, including dairy, beef, sheep and goat producers, have agreed to join the National Johne’s Disease Prevention and Control Program, an initiative proposed by the Canadian Animal Health Coalition.
-This organization was formed by a broad group of stakeholders in 2006.
+Funding from the Advancing Canadian Agriculture and Agri-Food Program (ACAAF) and industry, with leadership from CCA, DFC, and CAHC resulted in the development of the Canadian Voluntary Johne’s Disease Prevention and Control Program (2005-6).
+A follow-up project (2008-9) developed guidelines for the national coordination of provincially delivered JD control programs and initiated a plan for moving forward.
+JD prevention in Canada is a targeted management assistance approach, not a regulatory program.
 The program provides two pathways.
-The first is the testing pathway, which is designed for herds with low prevalence of infection.
-The second is the prevention pathway, which takes many elements from the CanWest DHI project.
-The key element of the prevention pathway is keeping the healthy and susceptible animals in the herd (i.e. young calves) disease free by reducing the risk of transmission from those animal that are presumably infected with Johne’s disease.
+The first is the status pathway, which is designed for herds with low prevalence of infection.
+The second is the prevention pathway, which focuses on keeping the healthy and susceptible animals in the herd (i.e. young calves) disease free by reducing the risk of transmission from those animal that are presumably infected with Johne’s disease.

 |